mrackwitz/MRProgress/README.md

 1. Drag and drop **MRProgress.xcodeproj** in your project navigator.
 2. Select your target and go to the *Build Phases* tab.
 In the *Link Binary With Libraries* section select the add button.
 On the sheet find and add libMRProgress.a.
 3. Add Target **MRProgress** to your *Target Dependencies* list.
-4. `import <MRProgress/MRProgress.h>` whereever you want to use the components.
-You could add it to your Prefix header file, if you want.
+4. Use `import <MRProgress/MRProgress.h>` from Objective-C or `import MRProgress` from Swift wherever you want to use the components.

 ### Cocoapods - Subspecs